pixelmund/svemix/docs/src/routes/docs/getting-started/installation.svelte.md

 <br>

-Welcome to the Svemix docs, the first thing you should so is installing svemix into an existing `@sveltejs/kit` app or create a new one by running `npm init svelte@next <dir>`.
+Welcome to the Svemix docs, the first thing you should do is installing svemix into an existing `@sveltejs/kit` app or create a new one by running `npm init svelte@next <dir>`.

 **Kit** set up?
 Fine now you can start installing svemix by running: